#{ServerName}

 • Smart TV and DVD player in lounge

-• Welcome pack included with some initial consumables
+• Welcome pack included with some initial consumables, full bedding and towels

 • Waterside garden with river access, seating areas, table and chairs, grassed areas, extensive trees and shrubs